Home Films Tickets

 It’s important to us to make the festival as accessible as possible for everyone.

-The CITY 46 is partially accessible, the Deutsches Auswandererhaus is fully accessible.
+The CITY 46 is partially accessible, the JUB (Junges Theater Bremerhaven is also partially accessible.
 Admission is free for assistants/support persons, but seats for them must be reserved as well.

 The CITY 46 is partially accessible for wheelchair users and people with limited mobility.
 There is a fully accessible wheelchair entrance and lift.
 To use it, please inform the staff.
 There is a wheelchair-accessible restroom that is fully equipped but there is a 4.5 cm threshold to enter the room.
 The auditoriums have ground level access and their smallest passage widths are 88 cm.
 Wheelchair access for auditorium 2 is through a side entrance via another room with the help of the staff.
 This way is not marked.